ehh4/data-512-homework_2/README.md

     - article_quality (type str)
 - wp_countries-no_match.txt: This is a file containing a list of countries, each on a seperate line, that correspond to entries that could not be merged, either the population dataset does not have an entry for the equivalent Wikipedia country, or vice-versa

+### Considerations
+- The no_score.csv file contains the names of articles that did not have ORES scores, some of these did not have ORES scores due to not having a last revision id returned from the pageinfo request so I was not able to call the ORES API for them and some did not have an ORES score due to the ORES API request not returning one.
+The breakdown of this can be seen in the lists in the notebook used to create the no_score.csv file
+- There are politicians that are listed multiple times for different countries in the politicians_by_country_AUG.2024.csv, I am chosing to leave these in because after researching some, I found that they may have been a politician in a country that was made up of multiple of the current countries at the time they were serving their term.
+A list of these are printed and noted in the HCD-HW2.ipynb file.
+- All population values are in millions and articles per capita values are articles per million people.
+- There are 66 countries with 0 high quality articles, therefore these all are the countries with the lowest high quality articles per capita, so instead of a table of 10, I printed all 66 of these countries since they all have 0 as a value for high quality articles per capita
+- When calculating the articles per capita, there are countries with 0.0 population due to the population being in millions, I chose to fill these with NaN for the sake of calculations.
+- At first GuineaBissue and South Korea were in the no match list due to being formatted differently in the 2 datasets, so I renamed the countries so that these could match.

 ### Research Implications